malloydata/malloy/README.md

 ### Development

 1. Open the `/malloy/packages/malloy-vscode`  directory in VSCode
-2. Select the "Run and Debug" panel.
+2. Select the "Run and Debug" panel in the left bar.
-3. Click the green arrow run button for the "Run Extension" profile.
+3. Click the green arrow "Run" button, with the "Run Extension" profile selected.

 Optional: To additionally debug the language server, run the "Attach to Language Server" launch profile from the "Run and Debug" panel.